Scionar/lunch-train/README.md

 * **DATABASE_CONNECTION_PORT** Same as connection host, but with port.
 Depends on Docker configuration.

-**API server configuration and credentials**

-Copy example file `./api-server/.env.example` to `./api-server/.env`.
-No need to change the configuration.
-By default authentication credentials are overwritten by docker-compose configuration.
-This file is not included to Git for safety.

 ## Build with development configuration

 * Run in project root command `yarn run docker-development`.